Updated August 2022

 What are the financial criteria?

-An applicant will be considered eligible if they are able to meet one of the following financial criteria:
+An applicant will be considered eligible if they are able to meet ANY ONE of the following financial criteria:

 - Option 2.
 AED 1 million (approx. US$275,000) savings in a 3-year fixed deposit